brezniczky/github-trends/README.md

 The foster child in its infancy is here:
 [Picking a Language for Server-Side Programming ](https://github.com/brezniczky/github-trends/blob/master/analysis_server.md)

-This one is only a series of charts.
-Would be interesting to find out what (which) microservices related event triggered PHP+JavaScript jump around mid 2015.
+This one is barely a series of charts.

+### Required packages

+The plotting requires gridBase and ggplot2.

+The data collection depends on the httr and httuv libraries.

+### Legal

-Copyright (c) 2016 Janos Brezniczky
+Copyright (c) 2017 Janos Brezniczky

 ('cause why not)